scu-heplab/seg-any-sm-jet/README.md

 ## Requirements
 * Only Linux is supported.
 * 64-bit Python3.10(or higher, recommend 3.10) installation.
-* One or more high-end NVIDIA GPUs(at least 24 GB of DRAM).
+* One or more high-end NVIDIA GPUs(at least 24 GB of VRAM).
 * Pytorch2.4+cuda11.8, causal-conv1d==1.14.0, mamba-ssm==2.2.2, pulp==3.1.1.

 ## Environment Configuration